kellobri/api-driven-params/README.md

 ## `self-service-params`

-The Self-service Streamlit app that generates a preview when creating a single variant.
+Contains `app.py`—the Self-service Streamlit app that generates a preview when creating a single variant.
 Leverages the `params-api` functionality, and can be used to create one or many variants per request.